• Skip to primary navigation

 Labour markets have important implications for long-term development after an episode of forced migration in low-income countries.
 The ability to work is one of the main assets of the poor.
 Adequate work opportunities provide individuals with income and reduce social isolation.
 There has been little analysis of the implications of forced migration for labour markets.
 This lack of analysis affects humanitarian and developmental policy and programme design.

-Three key questions that will drive the analysis are:
+Three key questions driving the analysis are:

 • What is the long-term impact of having ever been a refugee on labour market outcomes for refugees?